Holding Costs Guide

 - Then, once you outgrow that space and need to expand into a larger warehouse, you’ll need to pay more for a larger storage space but also get new racks, equipment, and other infrastructure to utilize the bigger space.

-With a 3PL like ShipBob, you not only get our best-in-class technology and fulfillment services but:
+With a global logistics platform like ShipBob, you not only get our best-in-class technology and fulfillment services but:

 - You only pay for what you use, even as volume fluctuates throughout the year or as you expand your product lines.